 February 17th was the first time I did a portrait shoot without my X-T1, I'll be honest I didn't go into the shoot as confident, all I had was a Thinktank bag, and my trusty X100T.
 I had no idea what I expected to capture, but I knew that my projects couldn't stop due to a clumsy mistake I had made early in that month.

-I took my subject down to the Dequindre Cut, a 1.35 mile trail that linked the Detroit Riverfront to Eastern Market.
-The location was rather bland, and a the wide lens equipped with the X100T didn't help by any measure.
-It was at this point that I knew I need to make a change, the X100T, though an awesome camera just isn't suited for portraiture styled photography.
+The plan was to take my subject down to the Dequindre Cut, a 1.35-mile trail that linked the Detroit Riverfront to Eastern Market.
+The location was rather bland and wide open Shooting with the X100T seemed hopeless, how was I going to focus on my subject when 90% of the frame was going to be the background.
+I came to the conclusion that the 35mm focal length equipped with this camera was just going to be too wide...
+I knew I needed to make a change,asthe X100T just isn't suited for portraiture styled photography.

 - Magnification Factor: Approximately 1.4x